masaru-ryumae/masaru-ryumae.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle:
 ---

-My name is Inigo Montoya.
+My name is Masaru Ryumae.
+I was originally born in Japan, but left in 1993 for a new adventure.
+I have lived in the U.S. for the last 20+ yrs.
+Interested in ML, technologies, STEM kids education.

 I have the following qualities:

-- I rock a great mustache
+- I am dedicated to kid's education.
-- I'm extremely loyal to my family
+- I'm loyal to my family.

-What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be continued.